-1 Assurity Life Insurance Company withdrew from the Maryland market effective March 11, 2011; Berkshire Life Insurance Company of America withdrew from the Maryland market effective December 30, 2011; Prudential Insurance Company of America withdrew from the Maryland market effective March 31, 2012, and United of Omaha Life Insurance Company withdrew from the Maryland market effective December 1, 2013.
+&lt;sup>1 Assurity Life Insurance Company withdrew from the Maryland market effective March 11, 2011; Berkshire Life Insurance Company of America withdrew from the Maryland market effective December 30, 2011; Massachusetts Mutual Life Insurance Company withdrew from the Maryland market effective January 29, 2021; Prudential Insurance Company of America withdrew from the Maryland market effective March 31, 2012; Transamerica Life Insurance Company withdrew from the Maryland market effective June 30, 2021; and United of Omaha Life Insurance Company withdrew from the Maryland market effective December 1, 2013.

-2 American General Life Insurance Company.
+&lt;sup>2 American General Life Insurance Company and United Security Assurance Company of Pennsylvania.

-3 The number of the policies listed is higher than the number found in Table 1 due to two factors: (1) four carriers have withdrawn from the Program; and (2) a number of the carriers in the Program have developed new policies since the Program began and have ceased selling the older policies.
+&lt;sup>3 The number of the policies listed is higher than the number found in Table 1 due to two factors: (1) six carriers have withdrawn from the Program; and (2) a number of the carriers in the Program have developed new policies since the Program began and have ceased selling the older policies.

-4 Genworth Life Insurance Company.
+&lt;sup>4 Genworth Life Insurance Company.